secretstartups/handbook/business-technology/data-team/platform/tableau-style-guide/index.html.md

 #### Pie charts

 Try to avoid using pie charts and use bar charts instead.
-The human eye is not well suited to easily grasp the difference in the sizes of the slices of the pie chart, a problem aplified with every added slice over two.
+The human eye is not well suited to easily grasp the difference in the sizes of the slices of the pie chart, a problem amplified with every added slice over two.
 If you must use pie charts, reserve them only for use cases where only two dimensional values need to be represented (although even there bar charts may be preferable).

 For an in-depth explanation of the limitations of pie charts, please read Stephen Few's excellent [article](https://www.perceptualedge.com/articles/visual_business_intelligence/save_the_pies_for_dessert.pdf).

 ## Colors, Labels, and Data Values

-### Standard Color Pallete
+### Standard Color Palette

 GitLab's brand approved colors can be found [here](https://design.gitlab.com/data-visualization/color/).
 Custom palettes can be created in Tableau Desktop by following the instructions [here](https://help.tableau.com/current/pro/desktop/en-us/formatting_create_custom_colors.htm).
 The example below will create a palette with GitLab's brand approved colors, and a second palette with a darker shade of those colors.